ChristinaGASF/Project_1/README.md

 <img src=https://github.com/ChristinaGASF/Project_1/blob/master/public/images/Color%2BPalette%2BParfait.jpg>

 ### BONUS:
+### *Front-End Data Validation
-The app will pop up with a sign in window that prompts the user to log in using google account.
+### *The app will pop up with a sign in window that prompts the user to log in using google account.
 Here is how it works:
 <blockquote>
                  The OAuth 2.0 Authorization Framework